Ayaginu-Sue/PureWriter/README-en.md

   **Solution**: Change the language back, or change the app's language according to your text.

-## No indentation when writing？
+## No indentation when writing

 - Is Markdown mode on?
 Turn it off as Markdown doesn't support the indentation provided by the app.
-- Is Markdown mode is INDEED OFF, go to settings and be sure the "Indent" option is on.
+- If Markdown mode is INDEED OFF, go to settings and be sure the "Indent" option is on.

 ## Cannot save as .txt file, only .md is shown